nasa/cumulus-docs/docs/deployment.md

 #### Configure EarthData application

-The cumulus stack is expected to authenticate with [Earthdata Login](https://urs.earthdata.nasa.gov/documentation).
+The Cumulus stack is expected to authenticate with [Earthdata Login](https://urs.earthdata.nasa.gov/documentation).
 You must create and register a new application.
 Use the [User Accpetance Tools (UAT) site](https://uat.urs.earthdata.nasa.gov) unless you changed `urs_url` above.
 Follow the directions on [how to register an application.](https://wiki.earthdata.nasa.gov/display/EL/How+To+Register+An+Application).
 Use any url for the `Redirect URL`, it will be deleted in a later step.
 Also note the password in step 3 and client ID in step 4 use these to replace `clientid` and `clientpassword` in the `.env` file in the next step.

 #### Set up an environment file: